Mithril? Oh, wait, it’s Mitchell.

 Martin Balsam: the Dewar’s profile.

-Dewar’s Scotch whisky runs an ad campaign called “Dewar’s Profiles,” in which they profile interesting, adventurous, glamorous people who just happen to drink Dewar’s Scotch.
+Dewar’s Scotch whisky ran an ad campaign called “Dewar’s Profiles,” in which they profiled interesting, adventurous, glamorous people who just happened to drink Dewar’s Scotch.

 And it’s all here, at 3M’s new facility in Mexico.